lbke/research/auth.md

 Provide a comprehensive description of the most common authentication patterns for human users in full-stack web application.
 Next.js is taken as an example as it provides all relevant features (API routes, web pages, and middlewares acting as proxy) for authentication.

+This guide is targeted at Next.js users, therefore it should be understandable by frontend developers with basic backend knowledge.

 ## Use cases

 Users can authenticate themselves using password and email.
 A user access a "/private" page.